 - We show it is feasible to capture the internal body propagation of human voices using a low-cost contact microphone.
 We also present an approach to extract voice features from noisy internal body voice. - We propose a robust and low-cost solution for defending against voice-spoofing attacks on AR headsets with high accuracy.
-To our best knowledge, our system is the first to protect the voice input for AR headsets. - We develop a prototype and conduct comprehensive evaluations.
-Experimental results show that our system can successfully defend against obstruction and replay attacks with an accuracy of at least 98%.
+To the best of our knowledge, our system is the first to protect the voice input for AR headsets. - We propose two different classification models with different computation cost.
+The low-cost line-fitting model can effectively defend against obstruction attacks and replay attacks.
+The MCD-SVDD model can further reject expert attacks with limited cost added. - Our classification models do not need to collect any data from the attackers, which means our system can be quickly launched for a new user.